nref/BrowseRouter/README.md

 ## Support

-If you like BrowseRouter, let me know with [a discussion]([url](https://github.com/slater1/BrowseRouter/discussions/new?category=general)).
+If you like BrowseRouter, let me know in [a discussion](https://github.com/slater1/BrowseRouter/discussions/new?category=general).
 I work a full time job and BroweRouter is just a hobby.
 You can help support continued development by "buying me a coffee."

 <a href="https://www.buymeacoffee.com/slater1" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>